-Sex Trafficking Lawyer Minnesota
+Sex Trafficking Defense Lawyer Minnesota

 Many do not believe that sex trafficking exists in Minnesota, but it does.
 It is something that has become more evident in the past several years, resulting in the Minnesota Legislature’s adoption of laws that define sex trafficking as an act that is different than prostitution.
 This anti-trafficking statute was passed in 2005 and then amended in 2009 to reflect changes that have occurred within the sex trafficking industry.

 If you have been charged with sex trafficking, the charge is very serious.
-It is this seriousness that emphasizes the need for F. T. Sessoms, a very experienced Minnesota criminal defense attorney who is well-versed in the law as it relates to sex trafficking and sex offenses.
+It is this seriousness that emphasizes the need for F. T. Sessoms, a very experienced Minnesota criminal defense lawyer who is well-versed in the law as it relates to sex trafficking and sex offenses.

 Straightforward Sex Trafficking Defense